colatascoding/kaczmarek.ai-dev/lib/workflow/README.md

 ## Database

-Workflow state is stored in SQLite at `.kaczmarek-ai/workflows.db`:
+Workflow execution state is stored in SQLite at `.kaczmarek-ai/workflows.db`:

-- `workflows` - Workflow definitions
+- `workflows` - Cached workflow definitions (also in YAML files)
 - `executions` - Workflow executions
 - `step_executions` - Individual step results
 - `execution_history` - Audit trail

+**Important**: The database is **NOT** committed to git (it's in `.gitignore`).
+Only workflow YAML files are version controlled.
+The database contains local execution state that is specific to each developer's environment.

 ## Examples